 Welcome!
-I am a postdoc in the Division of Geological and Planetary Sciences at Caltech, working primarily with Dr. Jean-Philippe Avouac.
+I am an Assistant Professor of Geosciences at Utah State University.
+Before, I was a postdoc in the Division of Geological and Planetary Sciences at Caltech, working primarily with Dr. Jean-Philippe Avouac.
 I got my PhD (2023) from the Earth and Planetary Sciences Department at the University of California, Davis, advised by Dr. Mike Oskin.
-My PhD work combined field methods and remote sensing to address a variety of problems in earthquake and fault mechanics.
-My current research interests rely on using geologic and geodetic data, and numerical models, to understand:
+My current work relies on using geologic and geodetic data, and numerical models, to understand:

 - The mechanics of large earthquakes, especially multi-fault ones

-- Fault synchronization and earthquake clustering over millenial timescales
+- Fault synchronization and earthquake clustering over millennial timescales

 - The distribution of inelastic strain during earthquakes and over multiple earthquake cycles

-- Probabilistic displacement hazard assessment for strike-slip faults
+- Probabilistic displacement hazard assessment of surface rupturing earthquakes

 You can learn about my work addressing these topics in the research tab.
-In my free time, I enjoy rock climbing, gravel biking, reading books and the newspaper, and befriending dogs.
+In my free time, I enjoy rock climbing, gravel biking, reading, and befriending dogs.
+I am also learning how to cross-country and alpine skii in the beautiful Utah snow.

 View of a normal fault in the Volcanic Tableland, Bishop (CA).